1. LL.M. Residence and Credit Requirements

 b) Dean’s Scholar Prizes

-Dean’s Scholar Prizes may be awarded to LL.M. students in recognition of outstanding work in the first-year international and comparative law course and in upper-level classes, with seven or more Harvard Law School J.D. and LL.M. students following the add/drop period.
+Dean’s Scholar Prizes (represented on the transcript as an H*) may be awarded to LL.M. students in recognition of outstanding work in upper-level classes with seven or more Harvard Law School J.D. and LL.M. students following the add/drop period.
 Dean’s Scholar Prizes may not be awarded in courses graded on a Credit/Fail basis, or for any writing credits and independent clinics.

 c) Credit/Fail Grades

-All reading groups and independent clinicals, and certain courses with prior approval from the Dean for Academic and Faculty Affairs will be graded on a Credit/Fail basis.
+All reading groups and independent clinicals will be graded on a Credit/Fail basis.
 Faculty may not award Credit/Fail grades without prior consultation with the Dean for Academic and Faculty Affairs.

 d) Minimum Grades; Degree Completion